theturtle32/WebSocket-Node/README.md

 WebSocket Client & Server Implementation for Node
 =================================================

-*WARNING: This is an experimental library implementing the most recent draft of the WebSocket proposal.*
+*WARNING: This is a library implementing only the most recent draft of the WebSocket protocol.
+It will not work with production browsers until new versions are released that support it.*

 **Note about FireFox 6:  Firefox 6 re-enables support for WebSockets by default.
 It uses a prefixed constructor name, MozWebSocket(), to avoid conflicting with already deployed scripts.
 It also implements draft-07, so if you want to target Firefox 6, you will need to checkout my draft-07 branch, not the latest one.**